maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/apps.rst

 .. image:: ../../../_static/screen/app_language.png
    :alt: Maestro Server - App Language

-Choose language like node or php.
+Selecting a language that applications was made.
+As an example, node or php.

 ------------